jmcmeen/python-scripts-that-fixed-my-life/README.md

 script-102847   # Count your outstanding TODOs.
-The number does not go down. script-788212   # Signal deep work to Slack, thereby ending your deep work. script-324098502198153092815097   # Compute how many scripts remain.
+The number does not go down. script-788212   # Signal deep work to Slack, thereby ending your deep work. script-324098502198153092815097   # Compute how many scripts remain. script-404      # Surveil the perimeter.
+The wolf is loose.
+(Ctrl-C to stand down.)
 ```

 ## Architecture